2 new studies back probiotics for diabetes

 It is therefore exciting to read newly published studies indicating that subject to more research there may be natural ways that we can compliment a healthy diet to decrease the likelihood of development of diabetes.
 Two recent studies, one performed on rats and the second on humans have done just that.

-In order to give these studies some background it’s important to know that insulin resistance (where the cells in the body stop reacting to insulin) is a major characteristic of obesity and type 2 diabetes.
+In order to give these studies some background it’s important to know that insulin resistance (where the cells in the body stop reacting to insulin) is a major characteristic of obesity (read more over in the Probiotics Learning Lab) and type 2 diabetes.
 There are many tissues and potential mechanisms which have been implicated in the occurance of insulin resistance, such as 'impaired GLUT4 translocation' to the cell membrane and reduced skeletal muscle glucose uptake, increased liver glucose production and impaired b-cell function in the pancreas, which lead to reduced insulin secretion.
-In addition, there is emerging evidence to suggest that "changes in the gut microbiota might also play an important role in the development of human metabolic disease, through a mechanism that is linked to increased gut permeability, metabolic endotoxaemia and systemic low-grade inflammation”
+In addition, there is emerging evidence to suggest that "changes in the gut microbiota might also play an important role in the development of human metabolic disease, through a mechanism that is linked to increased gut permeability (see Probiotics Learning Lab for more glossary definitions), metabolic endotoxaemia and systemic low-grade inflammation.”

 The researchers of the first study published this January in the Journal of Diabetes2 engineered a strain of Lactobacillus, a human probiotic, to secrete GLP-1, and then administered it orally to diabetic rats for 90 days in order to improve diabetes control in rats which had the equivalent of type 1 diabetes (where the pancreas does not produce enough insulin).
 This genetically engineered bacterium secreted the compound GLP-1 which converted the upper intestinal epithelial cells into cells that acted very much like pancreatic cells which monitor blood glucose levels and balance insulin.
 After 90 days it was found that the diabetic rats where able to reduce their blood glucose levels in a similar way to the healthy rats (meaning that they were better able to produce the insulin).
 Interestingly the blood glucose levels in the healthy rats remained unchanged due to the fact that those rats were already managing their glucose and didn’t need more insulin.